 Peer Review Policy

 Editorials and Letters may be accepted at this stage but in all other cases, the decision is to reject the paper or to send it for peer review.
-The Papers which do not meet basic standards or are unlikely to be published irrespective of a positive peer review, for example, because their novel contribution is insufficient or the relevance to the discipline is unclear, may be rejected at this point to avoid delays to authors who may wish to seek publication elsewhere.
-Occasionally a paper will be returned to the author with requests for revisions to assist the editors in deciding whether send it out for review or not.
+The Papers that do not meet basic standards or are unlikely to be published irrespective of a positive peer review, for example, because their novel contribution is insufficient or the relevance to the discipline is unclear, may be rejected at this point to avoid delays to authors who may wish to seek publication elsewhere.
+Occasionally a paper will be returned to the author with requests for revisions to assist the editors in deciding whether to send it out for review.
 Authors can expect a decision from this stage of the review process within 1–2 weeks of submission.

 Editorial Decision and Revision